jensakut/CarND-MPC-Project/README.md

 The MPC uses uWebSockets to communicate with the control.
 The student has to implement the MPC algorithm, but the [structure of the project is provided by Udacity](https://github.com/udacity/CarND-MPC-Project).

-The result is shown in this .gif animation:
+The result is shown in the following animation.
+The car is optimized for save speeding.

 ![Alt Text](result.gif)